anarhehest/anarhehest/README.md

-# Пономаренко Андрей Эдуардович
+# Ponomarenko Andrey Eduardovich

-## Профиль
+## Profile

-Имеет четрёхлетный опыт технической поддержки работоспособности инфраструктуры и ПО, автоматизации процессов при помощи связки API с Python/Bash (в зависимости от задачи). Опыт работы дал большую экспертизу во взаимодействии как со внутренними командами, так и клиентами, также в технической части. Имеет привычку работать в режиме самостоятельно повышенной нагрузки.
+Has four years of experience in technical support for infrastructure and software functionality, as well as process automation using API integration with Python/Bash (depending on the task).
+Work experience has provided extensive expertise in interacting with both internal teams and clients, as well as in technical aspects.
+Has a habit of working under self-imposed high pressure.

-## Образование
+## Education
-### ДонНУ 2017-2021
+### DonNU 2017-2021
-#### Информатика и Вычислительная техника (ИВТ)
+#### Computer Science and Computing Engineering (CSE)

-## Языки
+## Languages

-* Русский (native)
+* Russian (native)
 * English (B2)

-## Экспертиза
+## Expertise

 * Linux
 * Bash
 * Python
-* Автоматизация
+* Automation
-* Дебаггинг
+* Debugging
 * RESTful API
 * MySQL
-* Чтение логов
+* Log Analysis

-## Опыт работы
+## Work Experience
 ### Slotegrator
 #### Technical Support Specialist 2023-2025

-* Обеспечение поддержки программного обеспечения
+* Providing software support
-* Администрирование серверов
+* Server administration
-* Сотрудничество с отделом разработки
+* Collaboration with the development department
-* Автоматизация на базе API с использованием Bash и Python
+* Automation based on API using Bash and Python
-* Анализ NoSQL-логов (ELK)
+* Analyzing NoSQL logs (ELK)
-* Мониторинг ПО
+* Software monitoring

-### ТетраСофт-Сервис
+### TetraSoft-Service
-#### Инженер технической поддержки 2021-2023
+#### Technical Support Engineer 2021-2023

-* Техническая помощь техникам в поле
+* Technical assistance to field technicians
-* Выявление и разрешение сетевых, программных и системных инцидентов
+* Identifying and resolving network, software, and system incidents
-* Ручное развертывание программного обеспечения на удаленных промышленных ПК на базе Linux
+* Manual deployment of software on remote industrial PCs based on Linux
-* Конфигурирование сети (VPN и NW-устройства) и ПО (потоковая передача данных (WITS/WITSML) и видео, передача файлов)
+* Configuring networks (VPN and NW devices) and software (data streaming (WITS/WITSML) and video, file transfer)
-* Работа с БД MySQL (выборки, перечитывание и исправление данных)
+* Working with MySQL databases (queries, reading, and correcting data)
-* Анализ логов (raw).
+* Log analysis (raw).

 ### FullStack-Employee
-#### Лидогенератор (part-time) 2020
+#### Lead Generator (part-time) 2020

-* Поиск и прогрев лидов
+* Searching and warming up leads
-* Коммуникация с менеджером по продажам
+* Communicating with the sales manager